ivanursul/ivanursul/articles/java/queues.md

 ### <a href="#queuesInterface" name="queuesInterface"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Queue Interface

 Welcome to the blog about *Queue* Interface.
-In this article, I am going to introduce a concept of *Queues* and methods divided into two groups, depending on their behavior, with focus on *PriorityQueues and PriorityBlockingQueues*.
+In this article, I am going to introduce a concept of *Queues* and methods divided into two groups, depending on their behavior, with the focus on *PriorityQueues and PriorityBlockingQueues*.
 I hope you will enjoy the content and gain some new experience.

 Interface *Queue<E&#xfeff;>* extends Collection<&#xfeff;E> Class and represents a collection intended to hold the elements about to be processed.
 Besides the operations that inherit from Collection, *Queue* provides operations such as insertion, extraction, and inspection.
 Each operation has two directions:
 * first throws an exception if the operation fails